 Facebook to launch new shopping feature across apps

-May 19 (Reuters) - Facebook Inc FB.O is launching Facebook Shops, a service that will allow small businesses to display and sell their products on the social network's platforms, Chief Executive Officer Mark Zuckerberg said on Tuesday.
+May 19 (Reuters) - Facebook Inc FB.O is launching Shops, a service that will allow businesses to display and sell products on the world's largest social network's platforms, Chief Executive Mark Zuckerberg said on Tuesday.

+The move to build up e-commerce offerings follows Facebook's launch last year of limited shopping options on photo-sharing app Instagram and messaging app WhatsApp.

+Facebook Shops will tie at least some of those efforts together, enabling businesses to set up a single online store accessible via both Facebook and Instagram.
+A checkout feature will enable in-app purchases.

+"So rather than charge businesses for shops, we know that shops are valuable for businesses.
+They're going to in general bid more for ads and we'll eventually make money that way."

+Facebook is also rolling out a tool to connect loyalty programs and a shopping feature showing product tags underneath live videos, allowing viewers to make purchases directly while watching.

-(Reporting by Munsif Vengattil in Bengaluru and Katie Paul in San Francisco;)
+(Reporting by Munsif Vengattil in Bengaluru and Katie Paul in San Francisco; Editing by Richard Chang)

 ((munsif.vengattil@thomsonreuters.com;))